Carbonate ester: Carbonate transesterification

 Carbonate esters can be converted to other carbonates by transesterification.
 A more nucleophilic alcohol will displace a less nucleophilic alcohol.
 In other words, aliphatic alcohols will displace phenols from aryl carbonates.
 If the departing alcohol is more volatile, the equilibrium may be driven by distilling that off.

-From urea with alcohols

-Dimethyl carbonate can be made from the reaction of methanol with urea.
-Ammonia that is produced can be recycled.
-Effectively ammonia serves as a catalyst for the synthesis of dimethyl carbonate.
-The byproducts are methyl- and N-methylcarbamate (the latter from the reaction between dimethyl carbonate and methyl carbamate).
-This process is not an economical.

 Reactions

 Carbonate esters undergo many of the reactions of conventional carboxylic acid esters.
 With Grignard reagents carbonate esters react to give tertiary alcohols.
 Some cyclic carbonates are susceptible to polymerization.

 Uses

 Organic carbonates are used as solvents in lithium batteries.
 Due to their high polarity, they dissolve lithium salts.
 The problem of high viscosity is circumvented by using mixtures for example of dimethyl carbonate, diethyl carbonate, and dimethoxyethane.

 They are also used as solvents in organic synthesis.
 Classified as polar solvents, they have a wide liquid temperature range.
 One example is propylene carbonate with melting point −55 °C and boiling point 240 °C. Other advantages are low ecotoxicity and good biodegradability.
 Many industrial production pathways for carbonates are not green because they rely on phosgene or propylene oxide.

 Dimethyl dicarbonate is commonly used as a beverage preservative, processing aid, or sterilant.